our model

 Phases

 Privileges and responsibility are tied to phases of the Stepping Stones program.
-These phases are tied to milestones as the resident progresses in his/her recovery program.
+These phases are tied to milestones as the resident progresses in his recovery program.

-Level 1: All new residents begin at Level 1 for the first 30 days.
+Level 1: All new residents begin at Level 1 for the first 60 days.
 The goals are to establish a recovery routine, find a sponsor, establish a home group, and find gainful employment.
 Residents are not eligible for passes and are subject to a 9pm curfew for this period.
 Drug testing is more rigorous.
+Additionally, all residents will participate in a mandatory Step Study.

-Level 2: At this phase, residents should be progressing in their recovery network and have begun Step work under the guidance of a 12-Step sponsor.
+Level 2: At this phase, residents should be progressing in their recovery network and continue with their Step Study.
+A service project with guidance from the Coordinator is initiated.
 Residents have a 11pm curfew and are eligible for passes upon review.

 Level 3: In order to reach this phase, a resident must be in good financial standing, be employed, have no disciplinary issues, have a sponsor, a home group, and completed Step work through Step 5.
 It is expected that Level 3 residents serve as mentors for Level 1 and 2 residents.
 Additionally, a community service project is required.
-Past projects have included volunteering at the Salvation Army, AA Intergroup, the Humane Society, and Habitat for Humanity.
+Past projects have included volunteering at the Salvation Army, AA Intergroup, the Humane Society, Habitat for Humanity, and Manna House.

 If you are interested in having a Stepping Stones representative visit your organization, please press the “apply now” button below or contact us at 931-639-7191.